ilunarsks/wrist-mayfield-classification-guide/case_mayfield_stage_i.md

 ## Proposed Treatment Plan
 ### Non‑surgical Management
 - Indications: acute injury (<6 weeks), reducible alignment on imaging, patient desires non‑operative approach
-- Immobilization: **short arm thumb spica cast for 8 weeks** (this is excessive; typically a short arm cast or splint for 4‑6 weeks, and thumb spica is not mandatory for isolated scapholunate injury)
+- Immobilization: **short arm cast or wrist splint for 4–6 weeks** (thumb spica is not required unless there is concomitant scaphoid injury)
-- Rehabilitation: after cast removal, gradual range‑of‑motion exercises, then strengthening at 10‑12 weeks
+- Rehabilitation: after cast removal, gradual range‑of‑motion exercises, then strengthening at 8–10 weeks

 ### Surgical Management
 - Indications: failure of conservative treatment, chronic instability, associated fractures
-- Surgical options: **open reduction and internal fixation with K‑wires alone** (should include ligament repair/reconstruction; K‑wires alone insufficient)
+- Surgical options: **open or arthroscopic reduction, direct repair of the scapholunate ligament, and temporary K‑wire fixation** (often supplemented with dorsal capsulodesis or ligament reconstruction in chronic cases)
-- Post‑operative protocol: cast immobilization for 8 weeks, then wire removal and therapy
+- Post‑operative protocol: cast immobilization for 6–8 weeks, wire removal at 6–8 weeks, followed by progressive therapy

 ## Key Learning Points
-- The Terry‑Thomas sign is pathognomonic for scapholunate dissociation.
+- The Terry‑Thomas sign (>3 mm scapholunate gap on PA radiograph) is pathognomonic for scapholunate dissociation.
-- **Incorrect:** The scapholunate angle decreases in DISI (actually it increases >60°).
+- In dorsal intercalated segment instability (DISI), the scapholunate angle is increased (>60°) and the lunate tilts dorsally on the lateral view.
-- Thumb spica casting is always required for scapholunate injuries (not true; a short arm cast or wrist splint may suffice).
+- For acute, reducible injuries without fracture, immobilization with a short arm cast or wrist splint (without thumb spica) for 4–6 weeks is appropriate.
-- Surgical treatment with K‑wire fixation alone provides adequate long‑term stability (false; ligament repair or reconstruction is usually needed).
+- Surgical treatment should aim to restore ligament integrity; K‑wires alone are insufficient – direct ligament repair or reconstruction is required for long‑term stability.

 ---

 **Contributor:** Medical Student
 **Date of submission:** 2025‑12‑27
-**Review status:** Pending
+**Review status:** Revised per expert review